 Snacks and informal social time as people arrive.
 Try to be punctual and gather everyone together no longer than 5 minutes after the scheduled starting time.

 Everyone sits quietly as the leader begins with the Sign of the Cross and then invites a period of silence in the following way:

 Let us quiet ourselves as we begin this study of our glorious Catholic morals together.
 “Lord, as we sit here for a minute in silence, help each one of us to bring our own questions, concerns, fears, and joys to You.
 Help us, in this moment of silence, to be attentive to Your gentle voice speaking to us, directing us, and calling us to a deeper faith.”

 Take about a minute in silence with eyes closed so that each person can speak to our Lord about their own particular cares and concerns.

-Mt 5:21-22 You have heard that it was said to your ancestors, “You shall not kill; and whoever kills will be liable to judgment.”
-But I say to you, whoever is angry with his brother will be liable to judgment
+Matthew 5:21-22: You have heard that it was said to your ancestors, “You shall not kill; and whoever kills will be liable to judgment.”
+But I say to you, whoever is angry with his brother will be liable to judgment.

 The Leader invites everyone to listen quietly as the following prayer is prayed: